Glossary and Notes for Story III

 deterrere

-dēterrĕo, -ere, -ŭi, -ĭtum
+dēterrĕo, -ere, -ŭi, -ĭtum: to frighten off/away

 deterrere: complementary infinitive with solebat